redis/redis/README.md

 Running Redis
 -------------

-To run Redis with the default configuration just type:
+To run Redis with the default configuration, you have to provide specific location for memkind allocations with given size using an additonal parameter (pmdir):

     % cd src
-    % ./redis-server
+    % ./redis-server --pmdir /path/to/pmdir size

-If you want to provide your redis.conf, you have to run it using an additional parameter (the path of the configuration file):
+To run Redis you have to provide your configuration file and run it using an additional parameter (the path of the configuration file):

     % cd src